Ankhu: Parentage

 Ankhu was the son of a vizier.
 Labib Habachi proposed that his father was the vizier Zamonth who served under king Amenemhat III in the Late Twelfth Dynasty.
 The mother of Ankhu is known as Henutpu, the name of Zamonth's wife is published as Henut.
 Habachi wonders whether Henut is a mistake or a short version of Henutpu.
 The name Henut is otherwise not attested.
 Detlef Franke agreed with this identification and calculates that Ankhu must have been 50 to 60 years old under king Khendjer.

 Wife and Children

 Ankhu was married to a woman called Mereret.

 Ankhu was the father of two further viziers: Resseneb and Iymeru.
 The family formed a strong dynasty of high court officials.

-One of the daughters of the couple was called Senebhenas.
-She was married to the overseer of the half domain Wepwawethotep (Franke PD 207).
-The latter was related to Queen Aya, albeit it remains uncertain in which way.
+A daughter was called Senebhenas.
+She was married to the overseer of the half domain Wepwawethotep (Franke PD 207), son of haty-aa Khnumhotep.
+They had a daughter nšmt-ḥtp.tj.
+Wepwawethotep was related to Queen Aya, albeit it remains uncertain in which way.